ericmulovhedzi/AI/Artificial Neural Network (ANN)/Computer Vision/readme.md

 **Computer Vision**
 --
-This is a type of artificial intelligence, enables computers to interpret and analyze the visual environments such as image recognition primarily using convolution algorithms.
+This is a type of artificial intelligence that enables computers to interpret and analyze the visual environments such as image recognition primarily using convolution algorithms.